thatsOven/skye-lang/README.md

-// the address pointed by these pointers can be mutated let aPtr: *i32 = &a; // a can be mutated through this pointer let aConstPtr: *const i32 = &a; // a cannot be mutated through this pointer let anotherConstPtr = &const a; // you can also use the `&const` operator to create a const pointer
+// the address pointed by these pointers can be mutated let aPtr: *i32 = &a; // a can be mutated through this pointer let aConstPtr: *const i32 = &a; // a cannot be mutated through this pointer let anotherConstPtr: *const i32 = &const a; // you can also use the `&const` operator to create a const reference, which can be casted to a pointer

 // the address pointed by these pointers cannot be mutated const constAPtr: *i32 = &a; // a can be mutated through this pointer